This article explains how to use the built-in 4-channel @ 10 bit A/D converter lines

 |AD3||Analog input 3||W23||D14.8||D4.8||J6.27|

-By wiring VREF to AVDD we can read a max voltage of 3.24 volt with a resolution of 10 bit (1024 sample points).
+By wiring the VREF pin to AVDD or VDD (max 3.3 volt) it's possible to read a max voltage of 3.24 volt with a resolution of 10 bit (1024 samples).
 In this way the max sample resolution we obtain is about 3.24V/1024 ~= 3mV.

-On VREF cannot be applied voltage higher than 3.3 Volt.
+On VREF no voltage higher than 3.3 Volt can be applied.
 If you need to read a higher signal use a schematic like this:

 Front-end for the 4 channel A/D 10bits converter built-in the Atmel CPU.